This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

 What Is Cerebral Palsy Prevalence?

-Cerebral palsy prevalence is a term that defines the total number of people living with cerebral palsy in a certain area.
+Cerebral palsy prevalence is a term that defines the total number of people living with cerebral palsy in a certain time frame.
 For instance, the number of people living in the United States with the disorder would be the prevalence of cerebral palsy.

 What Is Cerebral Palsy Incidence?

-On the other hand, cerebral palsy incidence is a term that defines the number of people living with the disorder during a certain time frame.
+On the other hand, cerebral palsy incidence is a term that defines the number of newly diagnosed people living with the disorder during a certain time frame.
 For example, the incidence of cerebral palsy should answer how often the disorder occurs, such as “over 8,000 infants are born each year with cerebral palsy.”

 Incidence can also break down the number of people with cerebral palsy by each particular year.
 For instance, In November 2009, there were close to 20,000 people diagnosed with cerebral palsy.

 The Purpose of Cerebral Palsy Prevalence and Incidence

 Cerebral palsy prevalence and incidence help scientists, physicians, and government organizations analyze and study the disorder from country to country, state to state, and within different communities.

 This allows professionals to work towards understanding where more healthcare resources may be needed and which areas need improvement on their current healthcare resources.
 It also allows government organizations to discern where to allocate more funds for cerebral palsy treatment.

 How Prevalence and Incidence Are Calculated

 Numerous organizations, including both government and non-government, either carry out or sponsor studies on the incidence and/or prevalence of cerebral palsy.

 The Centers for Disease Control and Prevention (CDC) is a government organization that collects data and information for numerous diseases and illnesses, including cerebral palsy.
 As a part of the United States Department of Health and Human Services, CDC conducts and shares in-depth studies on both the prevalence and incidence of cerebral palsy in the U.S.

 Another government organization, the Department of Health and Human Resources (HHR), has a number of different divisions that carry out studies on the incidence and prevalence of cerebral palsy, including:

 - Center on Birth Defects and Developmental Disabilities (NCBDDD)